chaitanyapagidala/pizza-sales-azure-data-engineer-End-to-End_projects/README.md

 group by 3,4,5,8,9,10

-After that connecting to the power bi creating dash boards based on the KPI.
+After that connecting to the power bi creating reports based on the KPI.